Historic Ground Meat Recipes

 - 1/2 teaspoon crushed red pepper

 Boil ground chuck in hot water until about half cooked.
-Drain water and all all other ingredients.
+Drain off the water and remove the bay leaves that cut cut your mouth.
 Cook over moderate heat for 2-3 hours.
-Reseason and serve.
+Re-season to taste and serve.

 - 1.5 pound ground beef or ground chuck (or substitute chopped eggplant, ground turkey, or ground chicken)